-For Social Security Disability (SSD) or SSI claimants, moving to another county or even to another state should not have much impact on their case.
-SSD and SSI are federal programs, so the rules and regulations covering these claims are usually the same regardless of the state in which they are filed.
+For Social Security Disability (SSDI) or SSI claimants, moving to another county or even to another state should not have much impact on their case.
+(But you must update your address with Social Security so the agency can contact you.)
+SSDI and SSI are federal programs, so the rules and regulations covering these claims are usually the same regardless of the state in which they are filed.
 There are two exceptions to this rule, discussed below.

 You should report the move to your local Social Security field office, and depending on the status of your disability claim, the hearing office.
 Whether your move affects your case depends on where your claim is and whether you move within your state or out of state.

-Initial applications and reconsiderations (the first level of appeal in most states) are handled within DDS, the state Disability Determination Services agency that makes disability decisions for Social Security.
+Initial applications and reconsiderations (the first level of appeal) are handled within DDS, the state Disability Determination Services agency that makes disability decisions for Social Security.

 If you move while a decision on your disability case is still pending in DDS, your claim may have to be moved to another office.
 If you move within the same state, your claim will probably stay at the same DDS office (in most states there is more than DDS location), and DDS will just change your address on file.
 If you move out of state, Social Security will notify DDS that the claim must be transferred to the DDS in the new state of residence.
 Unlike other social services programs that are administered at a local level, such as food stamps, there is no need for disability applicants to go through the bother of setting up a new case file in their new county or state of residence.

-Disability hearings (the second level of appeal in most states) are decided by federal administrative law judges (ALJs).
-The Office of Disability Adjudication and Review (ODAR) in your state schedules and hosts the ALJ hearings.
-If you move withing the same state, you'll likely have your hearing at the same hearing office.
-But disability claimants (applicants) who move to a different state “lose their place in line” in their old state, and go to the back of the line in their new state of residence.
+Disability hearings (the second level of appeal) are decided by federal administrative law judges (ALJs).
+The Office of Hearings Operations (OHO) in your state schedules and hosts the ALJ hearings.
+If you move within the same state, you'll likely have your hearing at the same hearing office.
+But disability claimants (applicants) who move to a different state "lose their place in line" in their old state, and go to the back of the line in their new state of residence.